LayerManager/layman/README.md

 Default settings are suitable for development, testing and demo purposes.
 If you run it in production, manual configuration is required.

 The most general configuration is found in `docker-compose.*.yml` files used as [docker-compose configuration files](https://docs.docker.com/compose/compose-file/compose-file-v3/).
-- `docker-compose.production.yml` used for production and demo purposes
+- `docker-compose.demo.yml` used for demo purposes
 - `docker-compose.deps.yml` [external dependencies](#dependencies) used for development, testing, and demo purposes
 - `docker-compose.dev.yml` used for development
 - `docker-compose.test.yml` used for automatic testing

-Another part of settings is in `.env.*` files, separately for demo, production, development, and testing.
+Another part of settings is in `.env.*` files, separately for demo, development, and testing.
 See especially Layman settings and Flask settings.
 Remember layman is dockerized, so connection parameters such as host names and port numbers must be set according to docker-compose configuration.

 Settings from `.env.*` are brought to python and extended by [layman_settings.py](src/layman_settings.py).